2marius6/Weather-App/README.md

-# Weather map using Open Weather Map API.
+# Weather app using Open Weather Map API.

 # Description
 This project was done as a project for the "Web Technologies" subject.